TyrrellD/reinvent_cvra_bootcamp/fleetManagement/README.md

 5. Next we will build the API sdk, run the below commands via your terminal / command line.

-> Note. make sure you default region is set to US-EAST-1 (aws configure set region us-east-1)
+> Note. make sure your default region is set to US-EAST-1 (aws configure set region us-east-1)

 ```bash
 all_apis=$(aws apigateway get-rest-apis)